FortinetCloudCSE/fortimanager-aws-standalone-cloudformation/content/2_Prerequisites/_index.md

 6. If the FMG will be publicly available, **ensure that the PublicSubnet's AWS route table has a default route to an AWS Internet Gateway, otherwise bootstrapping will fail.**  Reference [**AWS Documentation**](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html#route-tables-internet-gateway) for further information.

 7. If the FMG will not be publicly available, **ensure that a S3 gateway endpoint is deployed and assigned to the subnet's AWS route table the FMG will be deployed into**.
 Otherwise, provide the relevant route table ID and the template will deploy a S3 gateway endpoint for you.
 Reference [**AWS Documentation**](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html) for further information.

+{{< notice warning >}}
+PAYG licensed instances require direct internet access to register with FortiCare successfully.

+BYOL and Flex can use proxies instead of direct internet access, however that requires modification to the userdata to bootstrap the proxy configuration correctly.
+{{< /notice >}}